 Speed is key

 Help a reporter out sends their emails 3 times per day: 5:35 am, 12:35 pm,and 5:35 pm (EST) to more than 800,000 expert sources.
 Once a query is distributed, the HARO reporters are flooded with emails from experts interested in contributing to the story.
 Answering quickly to a request is key for getting the attention from the journalists and getting published.

 I did some research and found many success stories of companies being featured in quality publications from all over the world by using HARO.
 So I knew there was value in using the service.
 But I didn’t have the time nor the desire to manually go over the HARO requests every day and quickly answer them on time.

 So, I come up with the idea of using machine learning to do the hard work for me.
 By using machine learning, I can automatically analyze queries from journalists and take action only on those that are relevant to my expertise.

 Building the HARO classifier

 As I first step for creating this notification system, I trained a text classifier with MonkeyLearn.
-This classifier will be used to analyze and categorize HARO queries into 2 categories:
+This classifier will be used to analyze and classify HARO queries into 2 tags:

 - AI & Machine learning: queries from journalists writing stories about artificial intelligence, machine learning and natural language processing.